How to Photograph the Milky Way

 What is the ‘Milky Way’?

-Usually, when people talk about photographing the Milky Way, they are referring to the dense core of the galaxy towards the constellation Sagittarius, because it is the brightest part of our galaxy in the night sky.
+When people talk about photographing the Milky Way, they usually refer to the dense core towards the constellation Sagittarius because it is the brightest part of our galaxy in the night sky.

 The Milky Way core from the Northern Hemisphere vs. Southern Hemisphere.